jimbro1000/Dragon32Issue2/build.md

 to between 360C and 370C.
 The board can tolerate higher for lead-free solder.

+A ready supply of solder flux can be really helpful if you find yourself having to remove a component from the board.

 You will need short tipped, angled wire cutters for trimming the component leads after soldering.
+Don't cut the leads right down to the board or deep into the solder.

 It is also a good idea to have a multimeter on hand to check component values and test for any shorts after soldering.

+The project repository on GitHub includes an interactive Bill Of Materials that allows you to cross-reference components against position on the board (and mark off all the parts that you've fitted).
+To use this download the ibom.html file to your computer and open it from the local file system (this should open up a web browser).

+If you can't or don't want to use the iBOM it is a good idea to print off the Dragon32__Assembly
+PDF on to large form paper and mark the positions off from there as they are fitted to help avoid getting lost.

 ## Build Order ##